eag1ex/simplecachex/readme.md

 ##### Methods
 * `instance opts`:
+    -`onlyWithCacheNamePrefix:boolean`: if there are other files in the cache dir you provided, only those with the `sc_` will be listed and used for future updates. (backward compatible option) - means that if we already have files with the prefix `sc_` but running with the option off those files will be handled and ignored from listing
    - `smartUpdate:boolean`: skips unnecessary call to update(), will perform check of data, and do merge on the fly
    - `keepLast:boolean`: will always keep latest file regardless of expiry or autoDeleteLimit
    - `expire:string`: valid format 1h, 20m, 59s (h/m/s)